 What is sea of green?

-The "sea of green" method, also known as "SOG," is a low-stress technique that grows many small cannabis plants at once as opposed to a few larger plants.
-Sea of green plays on the idea that if plants in a small space are forced into their flowering phase early, they only need to grow to half their size to support cola development.
-The small plants flower in less time and take up less space — a win-win situation.
+The sea of green method, also known as "SOG," is a low-stress technique that grows many small cannabis plants at once rather than a few larger plants.
+The method plays on the idea that if plants in a small space are forced into their flowering phase early, they only need to grow to half their size to support cola development.
+The small plants flower in less time and take up less space—a win-win situation.

 How much does a sea of green plant yield?